 Using call tracking numbers and listening to the calls will allow you to understand the conversion rates from the calls.
 Just as you can follow online advertising through to an online sale, you can link telephone response from adverts through to a sale.
 This can be done either by listening to calls and seeing the customer journey, or by washing CRM data against the callers’ telephone numbers and linking these to sales.
 By linking actual sales to the marketing that generated the calls, you can refine your marketing spend – especially keyword advertising – to be more targeted and create a better return.

 Mediahawk is a market leading telephone tracking business.
 To help you understand how your marketing is generating telephone response you need to use tracked numbers on your marketing collateral.
 These tracked numbers allow you to understand:

 - Where the calls came from

-Furthermore, by using the call recording facility you will understand how your sales team is performing and whether you have any squeeze points in your call handling process.
+Furthermore, by using the call recording feature, you’ll understand how your sales team is performing and whether you have any squeeze points in your call handling process.

-So, to claim your free numbers or if you want help on conducting a response audit, call 0844 245 1320.
-Contact us through the website.
+So, to claim your free numbers or if you want help on conducting a response audit, contact us today.